-Our drain markers are an excellent way of educating the public about the dangers of allowing polluting substances to enter surface water drains and will help protect sensitive habitats and species.
+Our drain markers are an excellent way of educating the public about the dangers of allowing pollution to enter surface water drains and will help protect sensitive habitats and species.

 Road or storm drains serving both industrial and residential areas are often connected to sewers which flow directly to watercourses.
 As there is no treatment provided, only uncontaminated rain water should be allowed to enter them.
 However accidental spillage or deliberate action can often lead to pollution and environmental harm.

 Storm drain marking is a great way to educate the public about drainage systems and will help prevent pollution of rivers, ponds, lakes, estuaries and beaches.